Dotneteer/kliveide/README.md

 ## Announcement

 **Klive IDE is about to receive a significant update affecting its functionality, stability, and internal architecture.
-I plan to release the new version (Klive v0.30.0) in December, before Christmas.**
+Now, you can access the first release of this train of updates, v0.30.2.**

 This new version, due to the new architecture, removes annoying issues and implements long-awaited features such as exporting code, viewing the structure of tape files, and improved source code debugging.

+New and improved features at a glance:
+- Exporting compiled code into `.tzx` or `.tap` files
+- Viewers for `.tzx` and `.tap` files
+- New disk format (standard `.dsk`) for ZX Spectrum +3E
+- Viewer for `.dsk` files
+- Brand new Basic Listing (with ZX Spectrum font support)
+- New Memory view
+- New Disassembly view
+- Exclude files/folders from a project
+- ZX Spectrum 128 Keyboard
+- Keyboard mapping customization
+- New source code debugging architecture
+- New integration architecture to allow future integration with external compilers and tools

 > **Note**: The new release brings a new project file format.
 You will still be able to work with your Z80 assembly and ZX Basic source files; however, you should manually migrate your projects from the old format.
 I do not plan to add migration tools, but I will provide simple instructions.
 Sorry for that inconvenience.
 I plan to use my time to deliver more significant features!